Creating A Wireless Hydrangea Wreath

 - 25-30 Pee Gee hydrangea flowers on extra long stems

 - Hand clippers

-With all my supplies available with my clippers in hand I went to my standard (topiary shape) 15 year old Pee Gee Hydrangea.
+With all my supplies available and my clippers in hand, I went to my standard (topiary shape) 15-year-old Pee Gee Hydrangea.
 I greeted her as I normally do, taking a moment to thank her for the breathtaking display of flowers that has graced Rosebrook Gardens over the years.
 Trimming her is not just about using her flowers but always a way to promote new growth and build strength to her now well-established branches and trunk.

 I proceeded to clip her majestic flowers one at a time, leaving a 15-20 inch stem on each.
 Once I snipped 25 of the best flowers I was ready to begin assembling the wreath.

 Having a table on hand will help support your arrangement—it’s important to note that your new wreath will be constructed in a way that it will have a good side and a bad side.
 The bad side will lie flat on a door or wall while the breathtaking side will be the eye candy show stopper for all to see and enjoy.